Explore Mongolia's Vast Wilderness

 Khuvsgul Ice Festival

-Activities: Experience the pristine beauty of frozen Lake Khövsgöl during winter.
-Participate in ice-skating, ice sculpting competitions, and traditional Mongolian cultural games during the annual festival.
+Activities: Experience frozen Lake Khövsgöl during winter.
+Participate in ice-skating, ice sculpting competitions, and traditional Mongolian cultural games.

 Accommodation: Local guesthouses or winterized ger camps offering warmth and comfort.